 Example: An Imageserver Tutorial - An extensive tutorial showing step by step how to add new data sources that are image servers, how to show them as layers in a map, how to create a new drawing that matches the projection of the map and how to trace over what is seen in an imageserver layer to create an area object in the drawing.

-Example: Create a New Data Source from a Manifold Image Server - Manifold image server modules are snippets of code which use the Manifold Image Server Interface (ISI) to automatically fetch image tiles from popular image servers like Virtual Earth, Wikimapia, Yahoo!, Google Maps, Yandex and many others.
+Example: Create a New Data Source from a Web Server - Many web servers are image servers, providing image. tiles for a geographic view to browsers or to applications.
+Typical image servers are Bing, Google Maps, Yandex and many others.
 Image servers can provide street maps, overhead satellite imagery, combinations of streets and satellite imagery and other data as well.
-Using Manifold Image Servers is one of the most popular Manifold features.
+This topic shows how to create a new data source that is an image server.
+Using image servers is one of the most popular Manifold features.